RobertFinleyPublic/AllegroNetlistSwap_SKILL/README.md

 # AllegroNetlistSwap_SKILL
 Short skill script that exports a schematic annotation script that renames temporary netlist aliases to create a single net.

 This was written for situations including ATE Load/test fixtures or FPGA-based systems where optimizing pin assignments and simplifying the ratsnest pays off.
-In general, PCB cost/complexity/performance improves if we are able to assign pins and simplify our ratsnest to minimize the need for vias.
-Keeps power planes intact, etc.  This quickly optimizes netlist when we break out nets to headers for lights-out chip verification on the bench.
-Keeps a 4-layer stackup without adding SI risk.
+Simplify the ratsnest to minimize vias.
+My frequent use is add test headers to a chip verification board to support automated verification without adding complexity and cost to a customer demo board.

 This SKILL script is based on an example "Find_DRC.il" on support.cadence.com website.
 Written by David J. Scheuring at Cadence in 1995.